rsthn/zill/README.md

 # XUI 2

 The XUI toolkit was born because we at RedStar Technologies (RSTHN) like very much to create web-based tools.
-And we often saw the need to have a standard way to define common UI elements to speed up our development process.
+And we often found the need to have a standard way to define common UI elements to speed up our development process.

 ## Installation